-This two-part post explores the late 19th century feud among Irish nationalists in America.
+This two-part post was originally published in 2018.
+It explores the late 19th century feud among Irish nationalists in America.
 The 1895 Chicago convention of the Irish National Alliance is well recorded, but the divisions among pro-independence Irishmen in Western Pennsylvania leading to it, and the ouster of the Pittsburgh delegation, is a lost story of this period.
 This account is based on letters to exiled nationalist John Devoy, held at the National Library of Ireland, contemporary newspaper coverage, and other sources.
 MH

 In September 1895, two Pittsburgh delegates to a highly-publicized Irish nationalists convention in Chicago were kicked out of the meeting hall.
-“They are troublesome men; we don’t want them,” someone shouted.1
+“They are troublesome men; we don’t want them,” someone shouted.

-Lawyer John Madden and physician Paul Sheedy, both Ireland natives who supported the convention’s goal of overthrowing British rule in their homeland, expected the boot.2 Six weeks earlier, they proclaimed their opposition to the convention at an Irish rally near Pittsburgh.3 Thousands of cheering supporters endorsed their resolution, which described the upcoming Chicago event as “for no other purpose than to deceive our people, and advance the special and political interests of its originators.”4
+Lawyer John Madden and physician Paul Sheedy, both Ireland natives who supported the convention’s goal of overthrowing British rule in their homeland, expected the boot.
+Six weeks earlier, they proclaimed their opposition to the convention at an Irish rally near Pittsburgh.
+Thousands of cheering supporters endorsed their resolution, which described the upcoming Chicago event as “for no other purpose than to deceive our people, and advance the special and political interests of its originators.”

 Internal division was rife among Irish nationalists on both sides of the Atlantic in the late 19th century.
 In 1893, the London parliament defeated a second legislative attempt to give Ireland limited domestic autonomy, called Home Rule.
 The rejection prompted new calls to use terror-style violence to break from Britain once and for all.
 For the Irish in America, debate over how to support their homeland also was increasingly tangled in U.S. domestic politics.